v0.5.8 · required reproducibility · temporal lens · public ledger

 Find what the trio missed

-After trio approval, one adversary attacks the same diff with the trio's reports in hand.
+After lens approval, one adversary attacks the same diff with all reviewer reports in hand.
 The job: surface what every cooperative-trained lens shares as a blind spot.
-Multi-model when stakes warrant.
+Default panel is three Claude tiers (Opus + Sonnet + Haiku); intra-Claude diversity is the empirically validated default.

 04 — On-chain settlement